Richou/Helichrysum/README.md

-App Engine Java Guestbook
-Copyright (C) 2010-2012 Google Inc.
+Google App Engine with AngularJS and Spring MVC Tests stuff

-## Sample guestbook for use with App Engine Java.
+## App Engine Java Tests.

-Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.
+Requires [Apache Maven](http://maven.apache.org) 3.1 or greater, and JDK 6+ in order to run.

 To build, run